 Gout is a type of arthritis that causes pain and stiffness in your joints.
 About 4 percent of adults in the United States have gout.
-In fact, gout is the most common type of inflammatory arthritis in men.
+In fact, according to 2014 research, gout is the

 You might develop gout if you have too much uric acid in your blood.
 Uric acid forms sharp crystals that collect in the big toe and other joints.
-Symptoms include pain, tenderness, and swelling.
+Symptoms include:

-Another clinical study reviewed the blood tests of 75 adults who drank freshly squeezed lemonade every day.
+Another clinical study reviewed the blood tests of 75 adults who drank freshly squeezed lemon juice every day.
 The study included:

 - people with gout